Pylons/pyramid/docs/narr/configuration.rst

 code must be found through a process known as a :term:`scan`.

-For example, the :class:`pyramid.view.view_config` decorator in the code example above adds an attribute to the ``hello`` function, making it available for a :term:`scan` to find it later.
+For example, the :class:`pyramid.view.view_config` decorator in the code example above adds an attribute to the ``hello_world`` function, making it available for a :term:`scan` to find it later.

 A :term:`scan` of a :term:`module` or a :term:`package` and its subpackages for